htcondor/htcondor/docs/version-history/development-release-series-89.rst

   :macro:`DAGMAN_REMOVE_JOBS_AFTER_LIMIT_CHANGE` macro, which defaults to False.
   :ticket:`7368`

+- The new configuration parameter ``NEGOTIATOR_SUBMITTER_CONSTRAINT`` defines an expression which constrains which submitter ads are considered for matchmaking by the *condor_negotiator*.
+   :ticket:`7490`

 Bugs Fixed:

 - To work around an issue where long-running *gce_gahp* process enter a state